philmander/browser-bunyan/README.md

 });
 ```

-The following docs are the original Bunyan docs at time of forking, with the documentation for the stripped features also removed:
+The following docs are the Bunyan docs at time of forking, with necessary
+modifications and documentation for the stripped features also removed:

 =====================================

 Bunyan is **a simple and fast JSON logging library** for node.js services:

-    var bunyan = require('bunyan');
+    var bunyan = require('browser-bunyan');
     var log = bunyan.createLogger({name: "myapp"});
     log.info("hi");